 Lastly, this is a western style font that only has capital letters.
 This font doesn't have any lowercase letters at all, like Example 2.
 It's different from example 2 though, because each letter has a design inside the fill color for each letter, that is really only meant to be seen at a much larger size.
 Like Example 1, this font should never be used for paragraphs.

 Next time you choose a font for one of your projects, papers, presentations, briefs, etc., give it a little extra thought.
 It'll help us designers cringe a little less (haha!) and give yourself some added credibility and professionalism!

-I'll be expanding on this topic, so stop by again for more on choosing the right fonts.
 Don't forget to grab your free guide so you can choose fonts like a BOSS!